codegallivant/automated-whatsapp-interview-messenger/readme.md

 at_once: 6 # Number of interviews to schedule for the same time

 subsystem_preference: 1 # Subsystem preference number to be chosen for the interview.
 target_subsystem: "Artificial Intelligence" # Subsystem to schedule interviews for.
 Set empty string("") or null for no restrictions.
+This must be the same string as in the sheet

 message_interval: 10 # Number of seconds to wait between sending consecutive whatsapp messages